nnikandros/es-cli/README.md

 Currently the `es` command has a few subcommands.
 Some subcomannds have their own subcommand and most of subcommands has it's own flags.
 The current subcommands are:

-1. index.
+- index.
 Has further subcommands:

   - create, create an index with specified mappings and settings
   - delete, deletes an index
   - list, list the names of all indices in the cluster

-2. count
-3. info.
+- info.
 Has further subcommands:

   - cluster
   - nodes
   - index

-4. search
+- search
-5. migrate.
+- migrate.
 Has further subcommands

   - clone
   - reindex

+- tasks

 ### Usage of Subcommands and Examples of flags